aleshaleksey/fansys23/spell-list.md

 |Save|Wis|

 **Description**: The caster creates an illusionary scene which mimics the real scene to all senses except touch and pain.
 It can do no damage.
 The scene realistically mimics a real scene, at first glance, but has no material substance.
 For example:
-- An illusionary bridge over a river will hold no weight, but if a rock is thrown against might show the rock bouncing a few steps along the bridge and coming to rest on it (while the real rock would go straight through it).
+- An illusionary bridge over a river will hold no weight, but if a rock is thrown against might show the rock bouncing a few steps along the bridge and coming to rest on it (in the meanwhile the real rock passes straight through it).
-- An illusionary bonfire would feel warm at t distance, but would fail to melt a block of ice at some distance (although it the ice is placed inside of the area of the "mirage" it would *appear* to melt).
+- An illusionary bonfire would feel warm at a distance, but would fail to melt a block of ice at some distance (although if the ice is placed inside of the area of the "mirage" it would *appear* to melt).

 An illusion can be broken in the following manner:
 - At a distance, when interacting with the illusion from outside of it, an entity may attempt to disbelieve, and roll a Wis save at disadvantage against the caster's threshold.
-- When interacting with the "mirage" from inside it, it may attempt disbelieve t and roll a Wis save against the caster's threshold.
+- When interacting with the "mirage" from inside it, it may attempt disbelieve it and roll a Wis save against the caster's threshold.
 - When an entity interacts with the "mirage" in such a way that the "mirage" seems implausible or suspicious (eg a bonfire failing to melt a block of ice, or the target falling through the bridge), it may roll a Wis save at advantage.
 - If the entity has some magic sense, it makes a Wis save against the "mirage" as soon as it detects it.
 - If the entity has "true seeing" it automatically sees through the "mirage"